silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

 The "children" field of an XBlock should now contain UsageKeys instead of strings.

 The "Reference" type fields (that refer to content defined elsewhere in the course) should also use UsageKeys instead of strings.

+`xblock.id` used to return locations.
+This has been changed; now, to access an xblock's location, use `xblock.location`.

 <a name="reading"/>
 #### Further Reading